Transgender rights in the United States: Birth certificates

 Regulations were set up under a signed executive order for the Kansas Department of Health and Environment (KDHE) by the Governor of Kansas.
 In 2023, SB 180 was passed by the Kansas Legislature, which changed the laws regarding changing a person's gender markers on their birth certificate and state identity documents.
 The KDHE announced it would no longer issue new birth certificates with amended gender markers due to recently passed state law, and any previously issued birth certificates with a changed gender marker would be reverted to the original gender at birth if reissued.

 Additionally, the Kansas Department of Revenue (KDOR) announced after a temporary restraining order that any credentials issued after July 10, 2023 would be required to reflect the gender of the person at birth, if known to the department.

 Tennessee will not change the sex on a birth certificate under any circumstances.

 In December 2020, a federal judge invalidated an unconstitutional departmental rule banning sex changes on an individual's birth certificate within Ohio.

 In 2022, Oklahoma became the second state to ban legal gender marker change on birth certificates.
 This followed an executive order issued by the governor the previous year.
 Oklahoma Senate Bill 1100 also banned non-binary gender markers on birth certificates.

 Montana also issued a rule in 2022 that banned legal gender change on birth certificates.
 In 2024, District Judge Mike Menahan issued an injunction blocking Montana's rule.

+In 2025, North Carolina passed House Bill 805, a comprehensive measure that includes a requirement that both original and updated birth certificates be combined into a single document and retained.
+The law went into effect on January 1, 2026.

+In January 2026, the State of Kansas passed Kansas Senate Bill 244, invalidating all driver licenses and birth certificates not issued under sex assigned at birth.
+The bill went into effect on February 26, 2026.